-Our results have implications for considerations of how to overcome the affect gap, that is, ignoring probability information to make a decision.
+Our results have implications for considerations of how to overcome the affect gap, that is, to reduce the neglect of probability information to make a decision (cf. Fuławka et al., 2024).
 Recall that to make the best choice when choosing between medical treatments, it is crucial to also take into account the probability of different possible outcomes.
 How can we ensure that people also attend to the probabilities of affect-rich outcomes and thus reduce the affect gap?
 Our results indicate that simply giving people ample time to decide is not effective in reducing the affect gap.
 Expanding on regret minimization as one of the alternative explanations we have discussed, previous literature on regulatory focus (Higgins, 1998) suggests that prevention-focused individuals are more likely to engage in regret minimization, while promotion-focused individuals are more likely to engage in utility maximization (Lim & Hahn, 2020).
 Interventions that encourage a promotion focus—for instance, by reframing choices in a way that increases the salience of promotion-focused regret (i.e., regret centered on missing out on a positive outcome, such as a high chance of not experiencing any loss) (Leder et al., 2013) —may help to reduce the affect gap.

 A limitation of our study is that we only considered choice problems with negative outcomes.
-It therefore remains to be investigated how anticipatory affect and time pressure might interact for choice problems with positive outcomes.
-In addition, we used participants’ self-reported WTP amounts as proxies for the side effects to calculate the expected value in the affect-rich condition.
-Since these monetary equivalents are noisy and contain a degree of uncertainty and EV may be a distant latent signal in the medical choices, results may also be attributable to format effects.
-While we cannot fully exclude this possibility it is important to note that previous research has shown that the WTP provided by participants are reliable over time (Pachur & Galesic, 2013) and that the same effects occur when the side effects are presented alongside their WTPs, thus facilitating numerical computations (Suter et al., 2016).
+It therefore remains to be investigated how anticipatory affect and time pressure might interact in choice problems with positive outcomes.
+In addition, we used participants’ self-reported WTP amounts of the side effects to calculate the expected value in the affect-rich condition.
+Since these monetary equivalents are noisy and contain a degree of uncertainty and because the EV may be a distant latent signal in the medical choices, the differences between affect-rich and affect-poor choices may also be attributable to format effects.
+While we cannot fully exclude this possibility, it is important to note that previous research has shown that the WTP provided by participants are reliable over time (Pachur & Galesic, 2013) and that the affect gap also emerges when in the affect-rich task the side effects are presented alongside their WTPs, thus facilitating numerical computations (Suter et al., 2016).
+Finally, we used EV maximization as a proxy of decision quality, which might be debatable given that decision makers are usually not risk neutral.
+Nevertheless, EV maximization reflects the degree to which the decision maker chooses the option with the highest returns in the long run, and therefore reflects an important property of choice behavior.

 Conclusion

 In conclusion, the findings of the current study suggest that the affect gap is not driven by increased cognitive constraints under affect-rich choice.
-In fact, under time pressure the affect gap seemed to be slightly reduced, rather than amplified, with regards to decision quality and risk attitude.
-Instead of a reduction in cognitive resources, the selection of a non-compensatory strategy for affect-rich choices that ignores probability information may be driven by motivational factors, such as the explicit goal to minimize regret.
+In fact, with regards to decision quality and risk attitude the affect gap seemed to be slightly reduced under time pressure, rather than amplified.
+Instead of a reduction in cognitive resources, the selection of a non-compensatory strategy for affect-rich choices that ignores probability information may be driven by motivational factors, such as the goal to minimize regret.

 References